nagalluri/CardMatch/README.md

 then the player adds all of the cards in the pot to the bottom of their hand.

-The first player to empty all of the cards in their hand loses.
+The goal of the game is to collect all of the cards.

+If you are out of cards, then you lose.

 Commands: